-During the past few years, the corporate world has seen the emergence of interest in knowledge management and adoption of the term by information technology vendors and industry solution providers.
+Over the last few years, the corporate world has seen the emergence of interest in knowledge management and adoption of the term by information technology vendors and industry solution providers.
 However, despite the popularity of the buzzword, most such implementations have been based on an outdated business model and related information-processing view.
-It may even be argued that in several cases, it is difficult to justify why specific information technology solutions fall in the realm of "knowledge management" rather than within the scope of good old "information management" or "data management."
-This ambiguity has led some consultants to assert that knowledge management is a fad.
+It may be even argued that in several cases, it is difficult to justify why specific information technology solutions fall in the realm of 'knowledge management' rather than within the scope of good old 'information management' or 'data management'.
+This ambiguity has led some consultants to even remark that knowledge management is a fad.

-There is a need for developing a better and more accurate understanding of knowledge management as enabler of information strategy for the E-world of business.
+As argued in this article, the news of the death of knowledge management is highly exaggerated.
+There is need for developing better and more accurate understanding of knowledge management as enabler of information strategy for the eworld of business.
 Departing from the information-processing perspective that was relevant to the industrial world of business, a new perspective of knowledge management was explained and discussed.
-The proposed conceptualization is based on the need for synergy between the capabilities of advanced information technologies and human creativity and innovation to realize the agility demanded by emerging business environment.
-A clear explanation of the "strategic" notion of knowledge and knowledge management is offered to distinguish the proposed model from the outdated perspective.
+The proposed conceptualization is based on the need for synergy between the capabilities of advanced information technologies and human creativity and innovation to realize agility demanded by emerging business environment.
+A clear explanation of the 'strategic' notion of knowledge and knowledge management is offered to distinguish the proposed model from the outdated perspective.

 A number of examples from the world of Net businesses and more traditional companies were presented to illustrate the key arguments of the article.
-The discussion explained the transition from the old world of business to the new world of E-business in terms of fundamental transitions or paradigm shifts.
-It was also explained how and why information executives should rethink fundamental assumptions about business strategy, the design and use of information technology, the role of senior management, organizational knowledge processes, the economics of organizational assets, and organization design for business model innovation.
-Better and accurate understanding of the strategic relevance of knowledge and knowledge management is expected to contribute to more effective E-business strategies that result in sustained business performance.
+The discussion explained the transition from the old world of business to the new world of e-business in terms of fundamental transitions or paradigm shifts.
+It was also explained how and why information executives should rethink fundamental assumptions about business strategy, design and use of information technology, the role of senior management, organizational knowledge processes, economics of organizational assets, and organization design for business model innovation.
+Better and accurate understanding of the strategic relevance of knowledge and knowledge management is expected to contribute to more effective e-business strategies that result in sustained business performance.